LVOL98/PCPP_Practical-Concurrent-and-Parallel-Programming/week5/code-exercises/week05exercises/README.md

 ***
 *First compile and run the thread timing code as is, using Mark6, to get a feeling for the variation and robustness of the results.
 Do not hand in the results but discuss any strangenesses, such as large variation in the time measurements for each case.*

+We do see some large variation.
 First let's discuss the factors that could cause any deviations in program execution times.

 1. Garbage collection: the JVM garbage collector might kick in during the execution slowing down the measurement being performed
 2. Interleaving of other programs: though we disabled most other programs, there's still some essential software from the OS running, that might put a thread on pause, that is currently being measured